deepika-verma-12/dsw-well-to-well-correlation/docs/tutorial.md

 Execute Cells Execute the code blocks sequentially from top to bottom.

-📋 Expected Pipeline BehaviorData Ingestion: The notebook loads the designated .xlsx workbooks directly from the ../data/ directory.Preprocessing & Scaling: The numeric log channels are isolated and normalized automatically.Warp Optimization: The constrained Dynamic Time Warping path runs utilizing your optimal window_percents ($\phi$) constraint.Review Results: The final cell renders a high-contrast well panel plot with background stratigraphic zone color-fills and clean, dark-red correlation lines.
+📋 Expected Pipeline BehaviorData Ingestion: The notebook loads the designated .xlsx workbooks directly from the ../data/ directory.

+Preprocessing & Scaling: The numeric log channels are isolated and normalized automatically.

+Warp Optimization: The constrained Dynamic Time Warping path runs utilizing your optimal window_percents ($\phi$) constraint.

+Review Results: The final cell renders a high-contrast well panel plot with background stratigraphic zone color-fills and clean, dark-red correlation lines.
 Figures save automatically as .jpg files.